 General Responsibilities.
-JUTN officials are responsible both for responding to reports of campus crime and for collecting, analyzing, and reporting crime statistics as required by federal and state laws.
-A summary of crime statistics for the most recent three-year period is included in Table 1 (page 32).
+Johnson University officials are responsible both for responding to reports of campus crime and for collecting, analyzing, and reporting crime statistics as required by federal and state laws.
+A summary of crime statistics for the most recent three-year period is included in Table 1 (page 38).

-Partial year statistics are being collected for non-campus property (described below) and will be reported in the 2022 report.
+Partial year statistics are being collected for non-campus property (described below) and will be reported appropriately.